USEPA/AMET/docs/AMET_Users_Guide_v1.md

 After untarring the AMET code and data and installing/building the required two tiers of software components (as discussed in the AMET installation guide referenced above), the next stage is to configure the AMET system.
-In the $AMETBASE/configure directory, you will find six
+In the $AMETBASE/configure directory, you will find three
 files:

 -   An R configuration file (amet-config.R).

--   Three Meteorological Assimilation Data Ingest System (MADIS)
-    > configuration files (MET\_matching.conf, MET\_matching.MCIP.conf,
-    > and MET\_matching\_nonPX.conf).
-These configuration files describe
-    > how MADIS variables “match” (map or translate to) various MET
-    > model variables.
-Most users will not need to change these variable
-    > mapping files, so they are not discussed further in this guide.
-    > For the AQ side, the matching of variables between model output
-    > and observations is project specific.
-See Section 6.5, “Creating a
-    > New AQ Project,” for more details on changing the default mapping
-    > of AQ observations to model variables.

 -   A php library file (amet-lib.php)

 -   A php configuration file (amet-www-config.php)

-The last two files, amet-lib.php and amet-www-config.php, are only necessary if using the AMET web interface provided as beta code along with the AMETv1.3 release.
+The last two files, amet-lib.php and amet-www-config.php, are only necessary if using the AMET-AQ web interface provided as beta code along with the AMETv1.3 release.
 If not using the web interface, those two configuration files can be ignored.